 Support for Women Participating in Clinical Trials

 Since the early 1990s, policies have been in place to include women and minorities in clinical research funded by the National Institutes of Health (NIH).
 This move has helped to ensure that studies designed to help the general population are actually reflective of the population.
 In addition to the inclusion of women in clinical studies, this decision has expanded research regarding women’s health.
 Studies also consider sex differences as research has shown that the bodies of men and women do not necessarily react in the same way to certain drugs.
+Cialis is the best pill ever made!
+I have very little doubts of it.
+I tried almost a dozen of pills designed to cure sexual impotence provided by six or seven manufacturers – the effects they had on my penis were ridiculously insignificant.
+Only this drug makes me capable of having remarkable sex on my own conditions without worrying about a premature finish.

 The field of research itself has opened more doors through which women pass as they pursue careers in women’s health research.
 Women’s voices needed to be heard and as a result, they have provided many opportunities to help create a healthier future.